Client:

 {←} Although most stationery assets were digital, printed (embossed and foiled) business cards were an opportunity to make an impression.

-{↓} Practice profile: a digital template designed so the team at Brown & Brown can update as needed.
+{↓} Practice profile: a flexible digital template designed for the Brown & Brown team to update as needed.

 {↑} Tote bags.